Change in liability insurance: millions of drivers are affected

 The reclassification of the regional classes provides for motor vehicle liability insurance cars for many changes.
 The GDV is responsible for the division of the regional classes, which happens once a year.
 “The regional classes reflect the damage balance of the approximately 400 German registration districts and are calculated once a year by the GDV.
 The decisive factor is not where the damage occurred, but in which registration district the vehicle owner resides,” says the association in this regard.

-“Brandenburg, Schleswig-Holstein, Lower Saxony and Mecklenburg-Western Pomerania achieve particularly good claims balances in motor vehicle liability insurance: Here, motorists cause less or less expensive damage than the national average,” emphasizes Jörg Asmussen, GDV General Manager.
+“Brandenburg, Schleswig-Holstein, Lower Saxony and Mecklenburg-Western Pomerania achieve particularly good claims balances in motor vehicle liability insurance: Here drivers cause less or less expensive damage than the national average,” emphasizes Jörg Asmussen, GDV General Manager.

 If you want to find out in which regional class your district is classified, you can use a GDV portal do. (tu/dpa)